SourceRabbit/gcode-sender/README.md

 SourceRabbit GCode Sender is a GRBL compatible, cross platform G-Code sender written in Java.
 It features a highly optimized and asynchronous (event-driven) UI and USB-to-Serial communication and can be also used on computers with small amount of RAM and CPU.

+To run simply download and unzip the .zip file and double click the SourceRabbit-GCODE-Sender.jar file.
+On some platforms you will need to run an included start script.

+Note for MAC users: You may need to create a "/var/lock" directory on OSX to fix a bug in the serial library.
+To do this open the Terminal application and run the following two commands: sudo mkdir /var/lock sudo chmod 777 /var/lock

 Technical details:
 * Compatible only with GRBL 0.9 and later versions
 * Uses JSSC for serial communication